 Make sure that there is a bathroom nearby for your loved one, especially for nighttime visits.
 As your loved one’s coordination, memory, and pace slow down, it is important that he or she has access to a toilet that is on the same floor as close to his or her bedroom as possible.
-If it is not possible to be near a bathroom, try placing a commode chair, chamberpot, or bedpan in his or her bedroom.
-These items will become essential in the later stages of dementia when he or she is not able to move from the bed as much.
+In addition, make the pathway to the bathroom more easily accessible by making sure there is adequate lighting.
+Motion sensor lights can be helpful.

-Limiting the amount of liquids that your loved one drinks for a couple of hours before bedtime may reduce the need for nightime trips to the bathroom.
+Limiting the amount of liquids that your loved one consumes for a couple of hours before bedtime may reduce the need for nighttime trips to the bathroom.
 However, be careful to make sure that your loved one does not become dehydrated.
 Also, discourage your loved one from drinking alcohol or beverages that contain caffeine close to bedtime, as these drinks are diuretics that could increase bathroom trips in the night.